Tensor Methods: A Unified and Interpretable Approach for Material Design: Experiments

 \subsubsection{Results}

 First we evaluate the aggregate performance of all the methods in Figure \ref{biased_sampling_results_table}.

 We see CoSTCo generally outperforms other methods in the Lattice \& Cogni-e-Spin datasets in this biased sampling scenario, when considering aggregated results.
+To compare these results we perform t-tests in Figure \ref{t_test_table}.

-To further observe what is going on with the models' predictions, we also display disaggregated errors for each subsection of the design space in Figure \ref{biased_sampling_error_by_region}.
+We can more closely observe the models' behaviors with the disaggregated errors by subsection of the design space in Figure \ref{biased_sampling_error_by_region}.

-Here we are able to more closely observe how the traditional ML methods seem to overfit to the region where the training data is heavily sampled from, in both the Lattice and Cogni-e-Spin datasets, where CoSTCo \& NeAT still seem to be able to generalize pretty well.
-Although the traditional ML methods outperform the tensor methods within the heavily sampled region, the tensor methods seem to be able to better generalize outside of this region.
-We also show the standard deviation, indicating CoSTCo \& NeAT are able to give more consistent predictions in the lattice dataset.
+Here we are able to more closely observe how the traditional ML methods seem to overfit to the region where the training data is heavily sampled from, in both the Lattice and Cogni-e-Spin datasets, where CoSTCo (and CPD-S for Cogni-e-Spin) still seem to be able to generalize very well.
+Although the traditional ML methods outperform the tensor methods within the heavily sampled region, tensor methods seem to be able to better generalize outside of this region.
+We also show the standard deviation, indicating CoSTCo \& CPD-S can give more consistent predictions for the lattice data.